muskaan-0908/Gesture_controlled_desktop/README.md

 ## Workflow

 1. Open the dashboard interface.
-2. Add a new gesture name and start recording.
+2. Enter a gesture name and start recording.
 3. Perform the gesture in front of the webcam.
-4. Retrain the model using the dashboard.
+4. Retrain the Random Forest model.
-5. Use gestures to control desktop actions in real time.
+5. Use gestures to control desktop actions.

 ---

-## Learning Outcomes
+## Concepts Demonstrated

-- Understanding of real-time computer vision pipelines
+- Real-time computer vision processing
-- Integration of machine learning models into interactive systems
+- Gesture-based human-computer interaction
-- Backend API development using FastAPI
+- Random Forest machine learning classification
-- Frontend and backend communication using REST APIs
+- API communication between frontend and backend
-- Designing user-focused interfaces for AI applications
+- Modular system design

 ---